 Wendy Dawson: You know, one thing to do is look at your own personal financing.
 What do you do your duty as far as your banking went, whether that's your credit union or community bank?

 Go in and ask the questions they'll list.
 All of them are going to have financial advisors or mortgage lenders on staff there.

 Elle Martinez: Now, I also wanted to know you mentioned some other costs that maybe as a home owner are different than renters.
 Any other expenses that maybe homebuyers need to plan and save for?

-Wendy Dawson: You know, one of the things that I mentioned, the CFD, the Consumer Financial Protection Bureau.
+Wendy Dawson: You know, one of the things that I mentioned, the CFPB, the Consumer Financial Protection Bureau.
 They have a website as well.

 No one thinks they you can go on that Web site and you can actually go through and they'll give you the tool and it's for artificial intelligence.